-Many people, and perhaps most, living in what used to be the City of Westmount, Québec, now a suburb of Montréal, are probably not aware that one of the greatest stars, and one of the most powerful woman in Hollywood, was born and grew up in their area.
+Many people, and perhaps most, living in the City of Westmount, Québec probably have no idea that one of the greatest stars, and one of the most powerful woman in Hollywood, was born and grew up in their area.

-The future star began life as Edith Norma Shearer on August 11, 1902.
+The future star began life as Edith Norma Shearer on August 10, 1900, although some sources say she was born in 1902.
 She was named for her mother, Edith Fisher Shearer, an English woman from a family that had produced a long line of clergymen.
 Norma's father, Andrew Shearer, a Scotsman, was a general contractor and construction company executive, having first worked at and then inherited the business when his father passed away.
 His company was the first to manufacture hockey sticks at the factory then located at 225 St. Patrick Street.
 Norma and her older siblings, sister Athole and brother Douglas, grew up in one of the homes her father had built for the well-to-do on Grosvenor Street, which runs up the slopes of the mountain that is both the source of its name and the main geological feature of Westmount.

 Norma Shearer grew up like most kids in that era in that city.
 In fact, she was once quoted as saying her childhood was "a pleasant dream."
 However, Montréal winters can be bitter and she often suffered from bad colds.
 Summers in Montréal can produce a tropical, stifling heat and it is tough to imagine living in the days before air conditioning.
 To beat the heat, as the expression goes, Shearer spent as much time outdoors as possible.
 Also, like most kids, she fell in love with the movies, which were a brand-new entertainment form when she was just a child.
 And she was not just a fan of the medium, but, at 12 years old, she had become a fan of the legendary Pearl White.
 Pearl White, in case you didn't know, starred in the 1914 classic serial The Perils of Pauline.
 When a publicity tour brought her to Montréal, the young Norma Shearer ran behind Pearl White's car trying to follow it, hoping it would stop, dying for a chance to meet her favorite actress.
 Perhaps it was here that she formed her first dreams of one day being a movie star.